Malcolm X: Hinton Johnson incident

-The American public first became aware of MalcolmX in 1957, after Hinton Johnson, a Nation of Islam member, was beaten by two New York City police officers.
-On April 26, Johnson and two other passersby—also Nation of Islam members—saw the officers beating an African-American man with nightsticks.
+The American public first became aware of Malcolm X in 1957, after Hinton Johnson, a Nation of Islam member, was beaten by two New York City police officers.
+On April 26, Johnson and two other passersby—also Nation of Islam members—saw the officers beating an African American man with nightsticks.
 When they attempted to intervene, shouting, "You're not in Alabama ... this is New York!" one of the officers turned on Johnson, beating him so severely that he suffered brain contusions and subdural hemorrhaging.
-All four African-American men were arrested.
+All four African American men were arrested.

-Alerted by a witness, MalcolmX and a small group of Muslims went to the police station and demanded to see Johnson.
-Police initially denied that any Muslims were being held, but when the crowd grew to about five hundred, they allowed MalcolmX to speak with Johnson.
-Afterward, MalcolmX insisted on arranging for an ambulance to take Johnson to Harlem Hospital.
+Alerted by a witness, Malcolm X and a small group of Muslims went to the police station and demanded to see Johnson.
+Police initially denied that any Muslims were being held, but when the crowd grew to about five hundred, they allowed Malcolm X to speak with Johnson.
+Afterward, Malcolm X insisted on arranging for an ambulance to take Johnson to Harlem Hospital.

 Johnson's injuries were treated and by the time he was returned to the police station, some four thousand people had gathered outside.
-Inside the station, MalcolmX and an attorney were making bail arrangements for two of the Muslims.
+Inside the station, Malcolm X and an attorney were making bail arrangements for two of the Muslims.
 Johnson was not bailed, and police said he could not go back to the hospital until his arraignment the following day.
-Considering the situation to be at an impasse, MalcolmX stepped outside the station house and gave a hand signal to the crowd.
-Nation members silently left, after which the rest of the crowd also dispersed.
+Considering the situation to be at an impasse, Malcolm X stepped outside the station house and gave a hand signal to the crowd.
+Nation members silently left, after which time the rest of the crowd also dispersed.

 One police officer told the New York Amsterdam News: "No one man should have that much power."
-Within a month the New York City Police Department arranged to keep MalcolmX under surveillance; it also made inquiries with authorities in other cities in which he had lived, and prisons in which he had served time.
+Within a month the New York City Police Department arranged to keep Malcolm X under surveillance; it also made inquiries with authorities in other cities in which he had lived, and prisons in which he had served time.
 A grand jury declined to indict the officers who beat Johnson.
-In October, MalcolmX sent an angry telegram to the police commissioner.
+In October, Malcolm X sent an angry telegram to the police commissioner.
 Soon the police department assigned undercover officers to infiltrate the Nation of Islam.